jwaycube/tutorials/udemy/graphql/readme.md

 A schema first approach to API design.
 - Clear contract between client and server.
 Enabling clients to avoid overfetching/underfetching and fetch just enough data
+- Graph Query Language: called a "Graph" because you can start from a node and traverse the node down recursively to get information you need.
+"Query Language" because you can focus on the "what" for the queries.

 ## Technology